wtchg-kwiatkowski/observatory-web/QAFs-milestone1.md

 - [x] Click on the `resistance-map button` to see the `resistance-map page`
 - [x] See the `antimalarial-drug resistance in geographic-region barchart`
   - [x] See the `antimalarial-drug resistance in geographic-region barchart introduction`
-  - [x] See the `antimalarial-drug resistance in geographic-region barchart total counts explanation` [Issue #297](https://github.com/wtchg-kwiatkowski/observatory-web/issues/297)
+  - [x] See the `antimalarial-drug resistance in geographic-region barchart total counts explanation`
   - [x] See a `barchart bar` for every `antimalarial-drug`
   - For each `antimalarial-drug`:
     - [x] See the `predicted proportion of antimalarial-drug-resistance` for the `geographic-region`, expressed as: